There are several types of permits available. To avoid delays, be sure that you choose the correct one for the problem you are experiencing.

 A Graduate Student who needs to take a mathematics course as a bridge course may be asked to provide a note from their graduate advisor or the admissions letter that specifies the required math course.

-Closed Course permits are processed according to the schedule listed on the form.
+Closed Course Permits Applications are processed according to the schedule listed on the form.
 You will receive e-mail updates periodically once you submit your permit request.

 NOTE: The form asks for at least two (2) sections of the course to be listed (if available or possible).
 The more sections you provide will increase the chances of getting into the course.